vbaulin/IntelliDE/README.md

 ## Core Features

 *   **Automated Text Processing Pipeline:** The engine processes a collection of research papers, extracts relevant information, and prepares it for analysis.
-*   **LLM-Powered Analysis:** Employs Large Language Models (LLMs) through either the Perplexity or OpenRouter API to perform in-depth analysis of individual publications based on a structured framework, mimicking the critical evaluation of a Nature/Science referee.
+*   **LLM-Powered Analysis:** Employs Large Language Models (LLMs) through OpenRouter API to perform in-depth analysis of individual publications based on a structured framework, mimicking the critical evaluation of a Nature/Science referee.
 *   **Topic Modeling with BERTopic:** Uses BERTopic, a state-of-the-art topic modeling technique, to cluster publications based on semantic similarity and identify key topics or categories of material intelligence [https://maartengr.github.io/BERTopic/].
 *   **Hierarchical Topic Analysis:** Explores hierarchical relationships between topics, revealing a structured understanding of the field.
 *   **Cluster Analysis and Evaluation:** Analyzes the characteristics of each cluster, generates descriptive titles and summaries using LLMs, and evaluates individual publications against cluster-specific criteria.